flowdev/comb/README.md

 Comb is a library that simplifies building parsers in Go.

 For me, it has got the optimal feature set:
-* Simple maintainability of a normal library thanks to being a parser combinator library.
+1. Simple maintainability of a normal library thanks to being a parser combinator library.
-* Report errors with exact (line and column) position.
+1. Report errors with exact (line and column) position and code snippet.
-* Report **multiple** errors.
+1. Report **multiple** errors.
-* UNICODE support.
+1. UNICODE support.
-* Support for binary input (including byte position and hex dump for errors).
+1. Support for binary input (including byte position and hex dump for errors).
-* Type safety (including filling arbitrary typed data) using generics.
+1. Type safety (including filling arbitrary typed data) using generics.
-* Idiomatic Go code (no generated code, ...).
+1. Idiomatic Go code (no generated code, ...).
+1. Good performance (for the feature set).

 It's based on [Gomme](https://github.com/oleiade/gomme) that showed how to get the general developer experience and type safety right.